The Texas Chainsaw Massacre (comics): Northstar Comics

 Writer Mort Castle based the 1991 Leatherface miniseries loosely on Leatherface: The Texas Chainsaw Massacre III film.
 In his words: "The series was very loosely based on Leatherface: The Texas Chainsaw Massacre III.
 I worked from the original script by David Schow and the heavily edited theatrical release of director Jeff Burr, but had more or less free rein to write the story the way it should have been told.
 The first issue sold 30,000 copies".
 Kirk Jarvinen drew the first issue, and Guy Burwell finished the rest of the series.

 The comics, not having the same restrictions from the MPAA, featured much more gore than the finished film.
 The ending, as well as the fates of several characters, was also changed.
 The roles of the Sawyer family members and their personal backgrounds are also elaborated on, for instance Mama reveals that Grandpa was adopted into the family, Tinker is revealed to be a former hippy and Tex is seen to be the more sane family member, actually showing some signs of remorse.

 After completing Leatherface, Northstar planned to publish other Texas Chainsaw Massacre miniseries and one-shots, which included an adaptation of the original 1974 film (previews of the first two covers of the miniseries were included in Leatherface #4) written by J. J. Birch, Tim Vigil and Val Mayerik; and two original one-shots entitled The Texas Chainsaw Massacre Portfolio (produced by Dave Dorman, J. J. Birch, Vince Locke and Guy Burwell) and Leatherface Special, written by Mike Baron, which would have explored Leatherface's childhood.
-All of these comic projects went unpublished.
+All of these comic projects were cancelled.